HumanDynamics/law.MIT.edu/ModelRules/Model_Personal_Data_System_Rules.md

 ## 1.1 Scope and Purpose

 These System Rules apply to the use of the Personal Data and Individual Identity System by Individual Users, Third Party Service Providers and the System Provider, individually and in any combination.
 These Rules are intended and shall be interpreted to ensure that the access and interoperability enabled for access to and sharing of personal data is at all times subject to privacy protection and fair information practices.
+Further, these System Rules govern The Municipal OIDC Trust Framework and the use by all Parties and Roles  of OpenID 2.0 and OpenID Connect as described in Section 3, collectively called Municipal Identity (Muni-ID).
+This Trust Framework also applies to all non-Muni-ID users who connect to Muni-ID systems using the Muni-ID External Identity Federation.

+[Commentary: The MITRE scope and the original PDS language are joined here.
+Possibly consider having both of those services expressed in the rules because of the consensus that the PDS is the final realization of both an integrated Trust Federation and the best way to provide notice and choice of data use.]

-The purpose of the System is to enable a means for individual human beings to simply, efficiently, securely and effectively exercise their rights to store and keep private their own personal data and to share access to such data by their express consent and authorization through System Services.
+The primary purpose of the System is to enable a means for individual human beings to simply, efficiently, securely and effectively exercise their rights to store and keep private their own personal data and to share access to such data by their express consent and authorization through System Services.
 The System is specifically intended to empower individual users to not only grant or not grant such authorizations, but also to monitor, manage and modify or revoke such access over time.
 The simple, efficient, secure and effective Personal Data Services are also intended to enable Third Party Service Providers to provide added value to individual Participants and derive value from access to permission-based data access in an expanded marketplace.
 Leveraging the capability of API’s for Third Party apps under a common rule set and services enhances the value of the system to all parties while ensuring privacy.

+The ancillary purpose of the System is to unify government and citizen interface into one portal.
+This will allow many government institutions to completely delegate citizen interaction to the System and thus relieve themselves of the burden of housing personally identifiable data, such as usernames and passwords.
+Further, the government institutions, jurisdictions, and political subdivisions can more efficiently, securely, and effectively implement and iterate digital services because the System provides universal standards and expectations.

+[Commentary: The above paragraph is an attempt to describe the purpose for the Municipalities or Government Entities that participate within the System.
+Obviously, there will need to more iterations later.]

 The issuance of individual identity credentials and related System Services is likewise intended to empower individual Participant rights and expectations of autonomy and control of their own digital identity.
 The information comprising the digital identifiers, attributes, tokens and other similar identity data is also considered personal data of a particularly sensitive and valuable nature, hence a compatible and beneficial set of Services to be included within this System and subject to these Rules .